abekek/abekek.github.io-old/src/posts/top_books_of_2020.md

 Being stuck in quarantine, when I couldn't communicate with my surroundings the same way as I did before, the main source of these new ideas were books; they have always been, but this year they entirely changed my point of view about many aspects of my life.
 They changed the way I think, they brought me to places which my mind has never discovered.

 Sure, not all of them were good; that is why, I decided to make a Top-5 of books that I liked the most, and that influenced my life the most this year.
-If tou want to check out the full list of books I read this year, check [this link](/s_books).
+If you want to check out the full list of books I read this year, check [this link](/s_books).

 Books are listed in no particular order.